-When you run your program under DevPartner error detection with ActiveCheck, it automatically analyzes your program as it runs.
-DevPartner error detection monitors your program's API calls, memory allocations and deallocations, windows messages, and other significant events, then uses this data to detect errors and to provide a complete trace of your program's execution.
+When you run your program under DevPartner Studio with ActiveCheck, it automatically analyzes your program as it runs.
+DevPartner Studio monitors your program's API calls, memory allocations and deallocations, windows messages, and other significant events, then uses this data to detect errors and to provide a complete trace of your program's execution.
 You can even check programs that do not have source code available.